 The Women’s World Cup 2023 will take place in Australia and New Zealand this July and August.
-Thirty-two teams from across the globe will compete in the ninth edition of the competition, which was founded back in 1991.
+This is the ninth edition of a tournament which was first staged in 1991 and has been held every four years since.

 The odds for the Women's World Cup 2023 are provided by the DraftKings Sportsbook, which has a special offer of a deposit bonus worth up to $1000.